How to clean hacked wordpress site

 Don’t Want To Do This Yourself?

-The most cost-effective way to recover from a WordPress hack is to do all of the above steps yourself.
+The most cost-effective way to clean hacked wordpress site is to do all of the above steps yourself.

 However, if you’re not willing (or don’t have the time) our team can do it for you.
 Please submit a ticket and our management team will provide you with a quote then an invoice to begin working.